amithendin/sequencetree/README.md

 # Sequence Tree Collection
-### a collection for fast read and write storage of sequential data
+### a collection for read and write storage of sequential data

-###### (as an alternative to hashtable)
+This is an implementation in rust of the establish collection named [trie](https://en.wikipedia.org/wiki/Trie#:~:text=In%20computer%20science%2C%20a%20trie,from%20a%20dictionary%20or%20set).

 #### Intro
-Sequence trees are a new type of collection that allows to store data using a key that is a sequence (such as string) and fetch then corresponding value to that key at a time that is relative to the length of the key and the amount of similar keys that already exist in the tree
+This collection that allows to store data using a key that is a sequence (such as string) and fetch then corresponding value to that key at a time that is relative to the length of the key and the amount of similar keys that already exist in the tree